mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 }
 ```

+Going good!

 What about HTTP Client?
 This part is important because it will be used by other services which we will define later.

-If we create even the simplest abstraction for HTTP Client it will definitely make the testing part trivial.
+If we create even the simplest abstraction for HTTP Client it will definitely help us easily test the dependent services:

 ```scala
 package com.ghurtchu.loadbalancer.http